Comparative evaluation of point process forecasts: Further scoring functions for point processes

-for a convex function $f : (0, \infty) \to \real$, see Theorem~\ref{thm:ElicitExpect} and Example~\ref{ex:SimpleProperty}.
+for a convex function $f : (0, \infty) \to \real$, see Theorem~1 and Example~1.
 This is because $\E_{P,0} b(x, \Phi) \ge \E_{P,0} b(K_P(r), \Phi)$ holds for all $x \ge 0$ and $P \in \cP$.
 To arrive at a strictly consistent scoring function for the functional $\Gamma$ three steps remain: Firstly, we have to include a consistent scoring function for the first component of $\Gamma$, i.e.\ the intensity.
-Moreover, we need to integrate~\eqref{eq:BregmanPalm} with respect to $r > 0$ in order to evaluate the entire $K$-function.
+Moreover, we need to integrate~\eqref{eq:BregmanPalm} with respect to $r$ in order to evaluate the $K$-function on the entire interval $(0,r^*)$.
 Finally, we have to account for the fact that we can not observe $\P_0$, but only points of $\Phi$ on some closed and bounded observation window $W \subset \real^d$.
-Hence, we need to compute the expected score $\E_0 b(x, \Phi)$ via an expectation of $\Phi$ on $W$.
+Hence, we need to compute the expected score $\E_0 S(x, \Phi)$ via an expectation of $\Phi$ on $W$.
 Such problems lead to edge corrections, i.e.\ additional terms to account for the fact that (unobserved) points outside of $W$ affect the estimation near the boundary of $W$, see e.g.\ \citet[Chapter~4.7]{Chiuetal2013} for details.
 Since~\eqref{eq:BregmanPalm} is linear in $\varphi$, edge corrections for the expected score are equivalent to edge corrections for the expectation $\E_0 \Phi (B_r \backslash \{0\})$, which are well-known in the context of $K$-function estimation.
-Taken together we obtain the following result.
+Before we formalize these three steps in a proposition, we state a result needed for the proof, see \citet[Theorem~4]{Gneit2011}.